 Keep in mind that this bus also goes directly to Palomino.
 Tayrona National Park is located on Troncal Caribe, this is a straight and long road.
 Because of this, buses to Tayrona Park make several stops, some of them in places like Calabazo, Río Don Diego, Buritaca, Guachaca and Mendihuaca.

-HOW LONG DOES IT TAKE TO GO FROM SANTA MARTA TO TAYRONA MAIN ENTRANCE?
-Around 1 hour an 20 minutes
+⏱ HOW LONG DOES IT TAKE TO GO FROM SANTA MARTA TO TAYRONA MAIN ENTRANCE?
+Around 50 minutes.

 Price and departures of Tayrona Park Public Buses